outten45/cli-tools/README.md

 There is a glab command that queries a gitlab instance on various things.
 See [glab README](cmd/glab/README.md) for more info.

+# jresults

+Command line tool for parsing the results of a jmeter test.

 # Development

 Use go 1.5 with the GO15VENDOREXPERIMENT=1 flag.